Mally13/aceit_platform/README.md

 ## Authentication

 This project uses JWT (JSON Web Tokens) for authentication.
 To obtain a token, use the `/api/v1/account/login/` endpoint.
-Include the access token in the `Authorization` header of your requests as follows:
+Include the access token in the `Authorization` header of your requests.

 ## Permissions